City-of-Helsinki/drupal-helfi-platform/documentation/automatic-updates.md

 The idea behind this is to create an SQL-dump once a week from your site's active configuration.
 The dump is then used as a reference point by `Update config` GitHub action to determine if your site is missing any configuration updates.

-Tasks done in update config:
+Tasks done by Update config action:

 1. Install the site using the reference SQL-dump.
 2. Import the configuration (`drush config:import`) to make sure everything is up-to-date before updating anything.